 Never seen or heard

 Eckoh has devised a way to stop sensitive customer data from being heard or seen by your agents and from being stored on your systems, including payment card details.

 The company's CallGuard solution has won top security awards.
-It's also being used successfully by healthcare insurance organisations that include Horizon Blue Cross Blue Shield of New Jersey, Blue Cross Blue Shield Alabama, Blue Cross Blue Shield of Kansas, and Carefirst Blue Cross Blue Shield.
+It's also being used successfully by some members of healthcare insurance organizations such as Blue Cross Blue Shield Alabama and Blue Cross Blue Shield Florida.

 CallGuard finds a way for customers to enter sensitive details discreetly using their telephone keypad.
 Agents do not see the customer’s digits on screen or even hear the DTMF tones when the keypad is pressed (these don't appear in call recordings either).
 The call is continuous and the agent is simply notified when the data has been accepted.

 According to analysts, the medical fraud menace isn't ending anytime soon it's accelerating.
 Why not follow the lead taken by these two BlueCross BlueShield organizations?

 If you’d like to talk to us about how we could help protect your BlueCross BlueShield business then why not give us a call on 866 258 9297 or, drop us a line at tellmemoreUS@eckoh.com and we'd be happy to show you how we could help.

 '4 Emerging Threats to Healthcare Providers' - Symantec, 9 Jul, 2018

 'Cyber Security and Healthcare: An Evolving Understanding of Risk' - Symantec, 2018